-Please join us on October 25, 2016 for our inaugural meeting of experts that represent the wide spectrum of early childhood education, kindergarten readiness, health care and access for underserved populations.
+Please join us for our inaugural meeting of experts that represent the wide spectrum of early childhood education, kindergarten readiness, health care and access for underserved populations.
 At this event, you will learn about the role that vision plays in early childhood learning through shared experiences as well as research findings.
 Our goal in hosting this event is to aid in building a community that encourages peer networking, collaboration and support for the importance that vision plays in academic and socio-behavioral development.

 Associate Professor of Ophthalmology